-IDC predicts that organizations will be transferring 57% of their data from the edge to the core by 2022, up from 36% a year ago, "meaning enterprises will need to manage a lot more data in motion."
-However, the reality is that many organizations do not include the requirement for robust data protection in their data management strategies.
+According to IDC, "the Global DataSphere is expected to more than double in size from 2022 to 20261.
+This puts enormous pressure on enterprises to manage and protect its data.
+However, the reality is many organizations do not include the requirement for robust data protection in their data management strategies.